arangodb/docs/3.10/features-enterprise-edition.md

   Datacenter-to-Datacenter Replication for disaster recovery.

 - [**Auditing**](security-auditing.html):
-  Audit log of all server interactions.
+  Audit logs of all server interactions.

 - [**LDAP Authentication**](programs-arangod-ldap.html):
   ArangoDB user authentication with an LDAP server.